Babies still need to wee and poo even when you're out and about. Find out everything you'll need to be prepared in our guide to packing a diaper bag.

-Small babies need their nappy changed up to 10 or 12 times a day, and the last thing you want is to be caught short when you’re out with your little one.
+Small babies need their diaper changed up to 10 or 12 times a day, and the last thing you want is to be caught short when you’re out with your little one.
 So, it’s best to be prepared and have a well-stocked changing bag that's filled with essential items close to hand when you’re out and about.

 So, if you’re waiting for your baby’s big arrival, or you’re a new parent who’s wondering how to start organising your changing bag, we’re here to help!